dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_1.md

 #### Example

-* Assertion
+* Assertion is a safety property.
-* Termination
+* Termination is a liveness property.
-* Termination within 15 steps
+* Termination within 15 steps is a safety property.
-* Deadlock-freedom
+* Deadlock-freedom is a safety property.
-* Livelock-freedom
+* Livelock-freedom is a liveness property.

 ## Verification